wildfielded/samples-web-etc/Task-strong-org/README.md

 all properties to one wrapper may not be the best solution.
 Try to keep a balance.
 3. Use semantic tags smartly.
-4. Grab social media icons from the web and insert them using a suitable HTML elements.
+4. Grab social media icons and any fillable images from the web and insert them using a suitable HTML elements.
 Arrange the content as in the layout.
 You don't need to push the `footer` to the bottom of the page.
 5. Bonus: lay out the `footer` so that it is pressed to the bottom of the page
 :wink:
 6. Make the entire layout responsive using `breakpoints`.
 Elements should wrap